 What a Trust Protector Can Do

-A trust protector is someone named in the trust document who holds specific powers over the trust, separate from the trustee.
-Arizona law recognizes trust protectors and allows them a wide range of authority, depending on what the trust instrument grants.
+A trust protector is someone named in the trust document who holds specific powers, separate from the trustee.
+Arizona law recognizes this role and allows a wide range of authority.

 A trust protector appointed by the trust instrument has the powers, delegations and functions conferred on the trust protector by the trust instrument.
 These powers, delegations and functions may include the following: 1.
 Remove and appoint a trustee.
 2. Modify or amend the trust instrument for any valid purpose or reason, including, without limitation, to achieve favorable tax status or to respond to changes in the internal revenue code or state law.

-A.R.S. § 14-10818(B)Trust protectors can also increase, decrease, or modify beneficiary interests, change the governing law of the trust, and modify powers of appointment.
-These powers make the trust protector a valuable safeguard when circumstances change after the trust is created.
+A.R.S. § 14-10818(B)Trust protectors can also adjust beneficiary interests, change the trust's governing law, and modify powers of appointment.
+These tools are valuable when life changes after the trust is created.

 Limits and Liability

-The statute places two important guardrails on trust protector modifications.
-A trust protector generally cannot grant a beneficial interest to someone not already provided for in the trust, and cannot modify the beneficial interest of a governmental unit in a special needs trust, unless the trust instrument says otherwise.
+The statute places two key guardrails on what a trust protector can change.
+First, they generally cannot grant an interest to someone not already named in the trust.
+Second, they cannot change a governmental unit's interest in a special needs trust.

 Except to the extent otherwise specifically provided in the trust instrument, a modification authorized under subsection B of this section may not: 1.
 Grant a beneficial interest to an individual or a class of individuals unless the individual or class of individuals is specifically provided for under the trust instrument.